opensafely/documentation/docs/ehrql-tutorial.md

 ---8<-- 'includes/data-builder-danger-header.md'

 In this tutorial, we will walk through a minimal ehrQL example.
-The example will create a dataset of all patients who were born in or before 2000.
+The example will create a dataset of all patients who were born in or after 2000.
 We will walk through the example step-by-step;
 if you want to see the example in full, then you can [skip to the end](#wrapping-up).